 Brett returned to New Zealand a few years ago after 15 years in Italy.
 His daughter was diagnosed with coeliac disease when she was 2 and as a result he has been involved with the Italian Coeliac Society for the past 8 years.
 He is director of a successful tech business and has experience in international business and finance.

-Alan is currently looking to get more involved in community organisations as it gives him great satisfaction whilst enabling him to help others less fortunate than himself and finds working in the charity sector very rewarding.
-The opportunity with Coeliac NZ is important to Alan as his wife Elaynor is Coeliac and his daughter Jasmine are both gluten and dairy intolerant.
+Helping Coeliac NZ is important to Alan as his wife Elaynor is Coeliac and his daughter Jasmine is both gluten and dairy intolerant.

 Robyn has worked at Fonterra for 14 years and is currently the General Manger for Brand Experience.
-She manages a team of 14 who everyday bring the Fonterra story to life through local and international events and strategic visits.
 Prior to joining Fonterra, Robyn was involved in a not-for-profit for many years and was focused on humanitarian aid projects in Asia, primarily around the health & well-being of women and children.

 Robyn has been a coeliac all her life and is committed to being the best she can be despite the diagnosis.
-She is very passionate about life and has made it her business to learn as much as possible about health and well-being and has actively worked to help others new to the diagnosis.
+Her niece and 2 members of her close family are also coeliac so the family have embraced the Coeliac lifestyle.
+She is passionate about people and well-being and actively works to help others new to the diagnosis or struggling with eating a healthy well balanced diet.

 Corinne's desire to be part of the Coeliac NZ board stemmed from her family’s journey into the gluten free world in 2016 when her eldest daughter was diagnosed with Coeliac Disease just prior to her fifth birthday.
 She believes in the positive power of a support network behind each person diagnosed with Coeliac Disease and sees Coeliac NZ playing an important part of that.
 She now believes it is her turn to give back and have a direct influence in the support other CNZ members receive to enable them to live healthy lives.